 “No one is happy with what they have,” she told me.
 “They all want what they haven’t got.”

 I thought about my own breasts.
 I have always wanted them to be bigger.
 Always.
-And it wasn’t until I started complaining about them in front of my friends with larger busts than my own that I learned many women would so much rather have small breasts than large.
+And it wasn’t until I started complaining about them in front of my friends with larger busts that I learned many women would so much rather have small breasts than large.
 Or even medium.
 I’ve always had thick, wavy hair and always wanted thin, straight hair.
 Again, people have told me they’d kill for my hair.
 (Hopefully not kill ME …) And then I thought about an L’Wren Scott quote I’d seen years and years ago.

 “I’ve never met a woman who loves her own body.
 Ever.”